RobertLupas/Flare/README.md

 - Shaper for Node.js (This is another project I'm curently working on)

 If you use Flare and you want to be on this list, create a Pull Request with changes to this section [here](https://github.com/half-real-SCRACX/Flare/pulls) and add a link in the description of the Pull Request.

+## License

+Flare is open-source, licensed as [GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+So the apps that you build can be licensed however you like.

 ## Authors

 - [@half-real-SCRACX](https://www.github.com/half-real-SCRACX)